 Generally, costume swap parties require each attendee to bring one or two costumes, and then after some browsing and negotiating, everyone leaves with a new item to wear – without paying a dime!
 It helps if each participant wears a similar size and has similar fashion taste, but you can adjust the rules as you see appropriate.

 Halloween is the sweetest holiday of them all – literally.
 More than 90 million pounds of chocolate are sold annually during the week of Halloween alone.
 Retailers and candy confectioners are happy to sweeten the deal by sending coupons in the weekly newspaper ads or in-store grocery fliers.

 Make sure to check the price of the candy per ounce before you buy it.
 The smaller bag may be a better deal.
 If the bigger bag is a better deal, don’t worry about having candy left over.
 Save it for later!

 Dark and milk chocolate can last up to two years if stored in a dry, odor-free spot.
 Hard candy can last up to one year, and candy corn can last nine months.

-If you had your eye on spider-silverware or a ceramic witches cauldron after Halloween is the time to stock up!
-Make sure to also check out thrift stores, dollar stores and yard sales for deep discounts on Halloween décor as retailers make space for Thanksgiving, Christmas, Hannukah, and New Years-related items!
+If you had your eye on spider silverware or a ceramic witch’s cauldron, after Halloween is the time to stock up!
+Don’t forget to check out thrift stores, dollar stores, and yard sales for deep discounts on Halloween décor as retailers make space for Thanksgiving, Christmas, Hannukah, and New Years-related items!